takethebait/takethebait/README.md

 # Hi there, I'm Leon ✌
 I'm a software developer from Germany.
-I currently work at [dSPACE](https://www.dspace.com/en/inc/home.cfm) on the ConfigurationDesk product.
+I currently work at [dSPACE](https://www.dspace.com/en/inc/home.cfm).
 Prior to that I worked as a Junior IT Consultant at [Diebold Nixdorf](https://www.dieboldnixdorf.com/en-us/) responsible for Software QA, release management and mobile development on Android.

 I also make music on the side.

 ## Current tech 💻:
-- C# / .NET 6
+- C# / .NET / WPF / Avalonia
-- Go
+- React
 - Docker

 ## Currently learning 👨‍🎓:
-- Unreal Engine (C++)
+- Unreal Engine / Godot
 - Rust
 - A little bit of distributed systems